Pagan

 Peill & Putzler, Glashüttenwerke

-Originally Peill & Sohn, founded by Leopold Peill.
+Originally Peill & Söhn, founded by Leopold Peill.
 Designers included Wolfgang von Wersin (art director), Georg Metzendorf, Fritz Rehm, Emanuel Seidel.
-Merged with Gebrüder Putzler (manufacturers of light-fittings) in 1946.
-Later designers include Wilhelm Wagenfeld, Aloys Ferdinand Gangkofner, Wilhelm Braun-Feldweg (all 1950s), Horst Tüselmann (1960s).
-Acid-etched back-to-back 'P' mark from 1970.
-Ceased manufacturing in 1997, but trade name still in use
+Merged with Gebrüder Putzler (manufacturers of light-fittings since 1869) in 1947.
+Later designers include Wilhelm Wagenfeld (1952-58), Aloys Ferdinand Gangkofner, Wilhelm Braun-Feldweg (all 1950s), Horst Tüselmann (1960s).
+Crystal stemware, decanters, vases, tableware etc. Acid-etched back-to-back 'P' mark from 1970.
+Manufacturing moved to Slovenia, Poland & Czech Republic c 1995.
+Filed for Bankruptcy 2004.
+Name still used for Wagenfeld lighting designs sold by Paul Neuhaus

 Pellatt & Co, Apsley